manishghop/stock_direction_predictor/README.md

 <h2>To run the file simply </h2>
 <h2>Run python home.py or py home.py</h2>

+## DATA-GATHERING

+We Gathered data from the yahoo api which lets us access stock market data from any time-period.

+## DATA PRE-PROCESSING
+In this step we look for any descrepancies in the dataset.
+We performed standard scaling to ensure that we normalize the data-set.
+We didn't had any missing values as the yahoo api does it's job exceptionally well.

+## FEATURE-ENGINEERING
+As our problem was focussed on stock market direction prediction.
+We only chose the direction of stock market(Profit(-1) or Loss(1)) for two consecutive days.
+Rest all features were useless.

+## MODEL SELECTION

+Our problem was a binary classification so we used Logistic Regression, Naive Bayes Model.

+## MODEL EVALUATION & COMPARISION
+Out of these two Naive Bayes Model preformed better.

+## MODEL DEPLOYMENT
+We used Flask framework to deploy our model to the web application.
+Web-application was very simple in the front-end it asks user the current day stock market value of the company choosen by the user and in the back-end it predicts the next day's stock market direction(Profit(1) or Loss(-1)).

+## This below block is for school's requirememt.

 <p>In getdata file we are creating a table data and storing the values from the dataset
 also we are creating a dataset table to store 3 fields that we are using for prediction